frederic-perez/AmE-dictionary/data/dictionary.md

 __sway<sup>1</sup>__ _v_ :nine::m: (swayed, swaying) __1__ Move or cause to move slowly or rhythmically backwards and forwards or from side to side. _Syn_ swing, shake, oscillate, rock _Swaying in the stands._ _Swaying like a metronome._ _The flowers bobbled and swayed._ __2__ Win approval or support for. _His speech did not sway the voters._ _He had no sway over him._ _They stood together and swayed._ _Syn_ carry, persuade
 __sway<sup>2</sup>__ _n_ :two: __1__ The act of moving from side to side with a swinging motion. __2__ Influence or control. _The mayor has a lot of sway in our town._
 __swear jar__
+__swear in__ _idiom_ To administer an oath to someone as part of the official process of taking public office.
+A noun or pronoun can be used between “swear” and “in.” _The current president was sworn in after his predecessor died of a sudden heart attack._
 __sweat bullets__ _idiom_ :two::dart: To suffer intense distress, anxiety, worry, or fear.
 __sweat it__ _Don’t sweat it._
 __sweatpants__